 Your own Baltic Sea Menu

 Become a Baltic Sea Day chef and create a menu that truly matters!
-The status of the Baltic Sea can be improved by eating fish that prevent eutrophication, such as bream, roach, Baltic herring, or perch.
+The status of the Baltic Sea can be improved by eating sustainably sourced fish, such as bream, roach, Baltic herring, or perch.
 Fishing removes nutrients from the sea and thus helps combat eutrophication.

 Cook a Baltic Sea Menu with your friends, colleagues, or your loved ones, and sign up your Baltic Sea Day activity.